Aviator Laptop Stand Specifications

 Laptop Stands & Ergonomics

-The Laptop Stand offered by Keynamics LLC allow for very comfortable typing on your lap top, while avoiding the aches and pains associated with poor postures, carpal tunnel syndrome & musculoskeletal disorders.
+The Laptop Stand offered by Keynamics LLC allows for very comfortable typing on your lap top, while avoiding the aches and pains associated with poor postures, carpal tunnel syndrome & musculoskeletal disorders.
 Also referred to as notebook stands, they meet the ergonomic guidelines of the Occupational Health and Safety Administration (OSHA) for ergonomic computer workstations, such as their emphasis on reclining and frequently changing your position as you work.
 See OSHA’s site at osha dot gov and search “Computer Workstations” – Our stand complies!

 Both OSHA and the Centers for Disease Control and Prevention have spoken out, on the ergonomic problems that notebook computers cause.
 Keynamics has solved most of the issues associated with laptops and poor posture, such as the need to raise your screen toward the plane of your eyes and the need to hold your wrists at a neutral posture.
 We allow you to achieve this neutral wrist posture, regardless whether you use our riser on top of your desk or cantilevered off the front edge of your desk.
 Use it as a notebook platform to safely cantilever your laptop out over the front edge of your desk so you can recline as OSHA recommends.